Input Partials

 }'

-Integration-Wide vs Action-Specific
+Integration-Wide vs Operation-Specific

 • Action-specific partials (actionName set) only apply to that action